ChrisLisbon/QGIS_LinesRankingPlugin/docs/usage/functionality_review.md

 It's the time to look at its functionality.
 In this document, we'll take a step-by-step look at how it can be used.

+## Important tip!

+Before starting to use the algorithm, please make sure that the project uses metric projection.
+Also the layers used in the calculation (both linear and point layers) should be converted to this projection.

 ## Data

 In the [repository with source code](https://github.com/ChrisLisbon/QGIS_LinesRankingPlugin)